 But they’re not the only thing you need.

 You also need a fast average response time, concise messaging, emails that actually land in your recipient’s inboxes (see my article on email warmup tools for help with that), and a consistent strategy for reaching the right people.

 Oof.
 How are you going to do that?

 I don’t have the solution to every problem, but I do have an awesome tool that can help.

-It’s called EmailAnalytics, and it’s designed to help you track everything related to email, including number of emails sent per day, top senders and recipients, busiest times and days, average response time and more.
+It’s EmailAnalytics, and it’s designed to help you track everything related to email, including number of emails sent per day, top senders and recipients, busiest times and days, average response time and more.